 Hildegard of Bingen believed in a holistic approach to wellness.
 Her notion of living a good life was based on the concept that wellness was the natural result of the choices and actions people make every day.
 Hildegard’s subconscious virtues reflect a wellness lived through the pursuit of a virtuous life that is constantly seeking balance and moderation.
 This belief reconciles with homeostasis, which our bodies seek in an ideal state.

-In opposition of this virtuous life, there are ever-present vices that must be actively kept at bay.
+In opposition to this virtuous life, there are ever-present vices that must be actively kept at bay.
 Hildegard believed that the noble path of living well required vigilance and discipline to navigate through the duality of virtues and vices.
 She believed that in order to attain (and maintain) good health, mental blocks must be eliminated, or else we impair our ability to truly live our virtues.

 Accordingly, Hildegard’s notion of holistic wellness required acknowledging the union of spirit, mind, body and thus the need to nourish, protect, and exercise these three dimensions of our lives.
 As a guide to help detect potential underlying conflicts between the virtues and vices, Hildegard proposed 35 subconscious virtues, which she thought influenced the mind and spirit’s ability to understand and solve problems.